What is DOMS (Delayed Onset Muscle Soreness) and how can I avoid it?

 Ever hit it hard at the gym and then woken up barely able to move?
 That, my friend, is DOMS, otherwise known as Delayed Onset Muscle Soreness.
-That dull ache after a particularly sweaty chest sesh.
+That dull ache and muscle pain after a particularly sweaty chest sesh.
 The awkward shuffle you make when your quads just aren’t willing to cooperate following that squat rack PB.
 But, have you ever wondered what DOMS actually means and why we get it?

 Grenade® athlete and osteopath Adam Whatley has done some digging to reveal why we suffer from DOMS and how it can be relieved.

-“You may have heard the word DOMS used many of times before in and around the exercise environment, but have you ever wondering what it means?
+“You may have heard the word DOMS used many times before in and around the exercise environment, but have you ever wondering what it means?

 Well, allow me to explain...DOMS stands for Delayed Onset Muscle Soreness and is commonly associated with post-exercise muscular soreness.
 It commonly occurs following increased excessive and unaccustomed exercise, so exercise you are not used to.
-DOMS is associated with fatigue and a build-up of lactic acid, along with metabolic waste build up as a result of the by-product of glycogen usage.
-DOMS is also thought to be associated with eccentric exercise related movements (being under tension whilst lengthening) eg. downhill running.
+DOMS is associated with fatigue and a build-up of lactic acid, along with metabolic waste build-up as a result of the by-product of glycogen usage.
+DOMS is also thought to be associated with eccentric exercise-related movements (being under tension whilst lengthening) eg. downhill running.

 What causes DOMS?